furplag/spring-boot-boilerplate/README.md

 # spring-boot-boilerplate
-we will act anything more faster, easier .
+a boilerplate for Spring Boot starter configurations .
+It will make ( slightly ) easier for us to create anything compared to usual setup .